Adult Protective Services Workforce Innovations

 News and Updates

-APSWI (Adult Protective Services Workforce Innovations) is pleased to announce a newly revised enrichment instructor-led training and a new supervisor core instructor-led training that are now available, made possible by the generous funding of the California Department of Social Services.
+APSWI (Adult Protective Services Workforce Innovations) is pleased to announce a new transfer of learning tool and a new eLearning that are now available, made possible by the generous funding of the California Department of Social Services.

 -

-Thank you to our Subject Matter Expert, Quatana Hodges, MPA, for revising the curriculum and to APSWI’s Workforce Development Specialist, Jae Mohr, for coordinating this project.
+Thank you to our Subject Matter Expert (SME) Alice Kirk, LCSW for developing the curriculum for this transfer of learning and to APSWI’s Workforce Development Specialist, Brenda Wilson-Codispoti, LCSW, for coordinating this project.

 -

-Thank you to our Subject Matter Expert, Ruth MacKenzie, MSW, MPPA for developing the curriculum, to the former Supervisor Curriculum Advisory Committee (SCAC) for their support on this project and to APSWI’s Workforce Development Specialist, Brenda Wilson-Codispoti, WFDS, LCSW, for coordinating this project.
+Thank you to our SME, Kim Nguyen Harper, MSW, for developing the curriculum for this eLearning and to APSWI’s Workforce Development Specialist, Brenda Wilson-Codispoti, LCSW, for coordinating this project.

-APSWI (Adult Protective Services Workforce Innovations) is pleased to announce a new instructor-led training, and new training video that are now available, made possible by the generous funding of the California Department of Social Services.
+APSWI (Adult Protective Services Workforce Innovations) is pleased to announce a new training video and a new video discussion guide that are now available, made possible by the generous funding of the California Department of Social Services.

 -